 Writer’s block is a common creative slow-down that afflicts even prolific authors at one point or another.
-Luckily, Creative Designers and Writers help their members deal with writer’s block.
+Luckily, Creative Designers and Writers help their members deal with the writer’s block.
 Frequent topics include writing tips, constructive critiques, literary news, and more!

-Although the group was initially created for people seeking advice for their book projects, usually from those successful in the field, it has grown to cater for broader audiences and topics.
+Although the group was initially created for people seeking advice for their book projects, usually from those successful in the field, it has grown to cater to broader audiences and topics.
 To date, it also discusses traditional vs self-publishing.

 As a place to meet other writers and start chatting them right away, Writer’s and Author’s Circle is a great group.
 They encourage writers, whether published or not, to connect with each other.